matuteiglesias/evaluar-app/manual.md

 5. The platform will process your response and provide immediate feedback based on the AI-based machine evaluator.

-6. Review the feedback provided and make any necessary adjustments to your solution.

-7. Repeat the exercise completion process until you are satisfied with your solution.

 ## 4. Viewing Feedback

 After submitting your response to an exercise, the Educational Platform will provide immediate feedback.
 To view the feedback, follow these steps: